 Muffintops are only a low-waist jeans issue.
 I’m starting to understand the appeal of mom jeans.
 Let’s see how long it will take for baggy pants to come back …?

-If you want to have a look at my acting skills in the promo video, click here.
+If you want to have a look at my acting skills in the promo video look at LOVECO’s website.
 There are no English subtitles yet, but I guess most of the shots speak for themselves.
 Live in Germany?
 Then you might want to have a look at their online shop anyway, just click here*.

 you might also like

 (no paid advertisement) It might only be in my head, but I think I…11.
 May 2018

 (I chose and bought this hoodlamb nordic parka myself, this is not a paid…10.
 November 2018

 (I have picked and bought these items from Irie Daily myself.
 This is not…9.
 February 2019